goncalves-lab/waddR/README.md

 # Statistical Test for Detecting Differential Distributions Based on the Wasserstein Metric

-`waddR` is an R package that provides a Wasserstein distance based statistical test for detecting and describing differential distributions in one-dimensional data.
-Functions for wasserstein distance calculation, differential distribution testing, and a specialized test for differential expression in scRNA data are provided.
+`waddR` is an R package that provides statistical tests based on the 2-Wasserstein distance for detecting and characterizing differences between two distributions given in the form of samples.
+Functions for calculating the 2-Wasserstein distance and testing for differential distributions are provided, as well as specifically tailored test for differential expression in single-cell RNA sequencing data.

-The package offers utilities for three distinct use cases:
+The package provides tools to address the following tasks:
-    * Computation of the 2-Wasserstein distance
+1. Computation of the 2-Wasserstein distance
-    * Check for differences between two distributions
+2. Two-sample tests to check for differences between two distributions
-    * Detect differential gene expression distributions in scRNAseq data
+3. Detection of differential gene expression distributions in single-cell RNA sequencing data

 ## Installation